scramjetorg/scramjet/docs/data-stream.md

 <a name="DataStream+catch"></a>

 ### dataStream.catch(callback) ↩︎
-Provides an way to catch errors in chanined streams.
+Provides a way to catch errors in chained streams.

 The handler will be called as asynchronous
  - if it resolves then the error will be muted.